Subwoolfer: History

 On 4 February 2023, Subwoolfer appeared in the final of Melodi Grand Prix 2023, where they took their masks off, and it was confirmed that Keith and Jim were Adams and Ormåsen respectively.
 After Eurovision the mantle of DJ Astronaut was given to Carl-Henrik Wahl, who was the wolves's "translator" in Eurovision, providing improvised answers to questions in interviews as the wolves could not speak.
 He also performs as the DJ at Subkids's shows.

 On 3 March 2023, the documentary "Worst Kept Secret: The Subwoolfer Documentary" was released.
-In the documentary was revealed that DJ Astronaut was played by Ormåsen himself on stage while a stand-in danced in the front row as Jim, excluding the idea of an actual third musician or singer in the group.
+In the documentary was revealed that DJ Astronaut was initially played by Ormåsen himself on stage while a stand-in danced in the front row as Jim, excluding the idea of an actual third musician or singer in the group.

+On 2025 December 24th, their new single, "Dark Side of the Moon" was published, after 1 year and 4 days of nothing.